harshittrivedi78/-python-unittest-TestRunner/README.md

 3)	JSON

 #Install TestRunner -
-You can install this runner into you system by using its setup.py file.
-There are three ways to do so –
-1)	By Easy Install ( easy_install TestRunner)
-2)	By PIP Install ( pip install TestRunner )
-3)	By download the zip/tar file and then extract it and then open command line ( python setup.py install)
+You can install this runner into you system by using its setup.py file.you can do this as - -- By download the zip file and then extract it and then open command line ( python setup.py install)

 #How to use?